bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-18-reason-i-jump-relaxed-screening.md

 <img style="float: left;" src="/img/autistic_society.png">

+BFI Southbank has been awarded the National Autistic Society's Autism Friendly Award.

 We welcome your feedback on this screening.
 Please share your thoughts on the message page<br>
 http://thereasonijumpfilm.com/watch/<br>